 Start with a fruity curd or jam: We smothered a passion fruit and lemon curd on top of ours.
-(Check out this FREE Bluprint lemon curd recipe to add to yours.)

 Then, layer an extra burst of flavor on top, too.
 Instead of just toppling blueberries on top we added a layer of sweet blueberry drizzle.